Birth certificate: Somalia

-In Somalia, many births go unregistered – owing to the mainly nomadic nature of the populace.
+In Somalia, many births go unregistered – owing to the large nomadic population in the country.

 Prior to 1991, the Siad Barre government issued birth certificates (Somali: shahaadada dhalashada or warqadda dhalashada) for events occurring in urban areas.
 Subsequent to the collapse of said government, Somalia ceased to have a functioning birth registration system.
 As of January 2014, it has been reported by the Dutch Ministry of Foreign Affairs that Somalia has once again started issuing birth certificates, primarily for Somali citizens to be able to obtain the new Somali passport.
 In Mogadishu, this function is fulfilled by the Mayor of Mogadishu.

 Somali autonomous regions, such as Jubaland, Puntland, and Somaliland, have separate, functioning birth registration systems for those born within their respective jurisdictions.
 In Somaliland, birth certificates are routinely issued only to babies born at a hospital.
 Home births are registered by way of affidavit with the Somaliland Ministry of Religious Affairs at Hargeisa.

 Sweden

 Sweden no longer issues birth certificates.
-Instead, the Swedish Tax Agency will issue a Personbevis (Extract from the Population Register) for individuals born in Sweden.
+Instead, the Swedish Tax Agency will issue a personbevis (extract from the population register) for individuals born in Sweden.
 This takes the place of both birth and marriage certificates for international purposes.
-The Extract contains, inter alia, place and date of birth, parental information, marriage status, and current registered address.
+The extract contains, inter alia, place and date of birth, parental information, marriage status, and current registered address.